chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 used to execute the forall-loop may try to read and write overlapping values of *V* simultaneously.
-Thus, where the author likely intended for all the original values of *V* to be averaged, in reality one or more tasks are likely to end up reading one of the newly-computed values as written by their sibling tasks.
+Thus, where the author likely intended for all the original values of *V* to be averaged, in reality one or more tasks are likely to end up reading the new values that were computed by their sibling tasks.

 For this reason, it is important that users of promotion keep the underlying zippered interpretation in mind and ensure that they are